Chlorous acid

-Although the acid is difficult to obtain in pure substance, the conjugate base, chlorite, derived from this acid is stable.
+Although the acid is difficult to obtain in pure form, the conjugate base, chlorite, derived from this acid is stable.
 One example of a salt of this anion is the well-known sodium chlorite.
 This and related salts are sometimes used in the production of chlorine dioxide.

 Preparation

 HClO_{2} can be prepared through reaction of barium or lead chlorite and dilute sulfuric acid: